octaviantu/lpplsExtended/README.md

 launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/com.octaviantuchila.daily_sornette.plist
 ```

+DO NOT put the codebase under `Documents`, because the mac launcher won't be allowed to access it.

 # Other notes

 The Jupyter code and `lppls_cmaes` are from the repository I've forked.